 Yan Vermeulen, Head of the Global Chemical & Process Industries and Southeast Asia Industrial practices, looks at the difference between a permanent and interim CSO, and how to get the most out of them once they’ve been appointed.

 Is a Chief Sustainability Officer a short-term position or permanent hire?

-Appointing a permanent CSO might be right for organisations who understand their sustainability needs and whose environmental impact is more apparent.
-Rather than simply consulting or implementing a single programme, a permanent CSO means the organisation wants to institutionalise sustainability and come to a stage where they’re living and breathing their sustainability commitments.
+Appointing a permanent CSO might be right for organizations who understand their sustainability needs and whose environmental impact is more apparent.
+Rather than simply consulting or implementing a single program, a permanent CSO means the organization wants to institutionalize sustainability and come to a stage where they’re living and breathing their sustainability commitments.
 It also sends a clear message to stakeholders: ‘we view sustainability as a long-term goal we intend to work at.’
 Read more on the evolving role of sustainability leaders.